Mystaras/DOMjudge-judgehosts-AWS/README.md

 Keep in mind that:
 - If you power-off a judgehost VM the data of judge will be lost (see [docker_start.sh](./judgehost/scripts/docker_start.sh) comments)
 - When downsizing there is no rule as to which VM will be claimed.
 Therefore, a working judgehost could be claimed.
-TODO: Research if perhaps powered-off instances are prioritized.
+AWS seems to prioritize termination of powered-off instances when downsizing, but this is not formally stated.

 ##  Setting up ssh
 Once you have deployed your judgehosts, you can fetch your ssh key using the AWS console in the `AWS Systems Manager/Parameter Store` (Change the permission of the key, `600` or `400`).
 A wildcard ssh `.config` you can use to connect to your judgehosts is: